DawudAli123/Course-Work-Big-Data-2025/README_main_CW_up2089158_up2060325.md

 - Confusion Matrix Formatting: AI support helped refine the display of multi-class confusion matrices and classification reports for clearer readability.

 - Final Probability Bar Plot: Guidance was used to enhance the visualisation of class probabilities using Plotly, particularly for single-image prediction analysis.

 ---

+## Challenges and Limitations

+Due to computational constraints, training time and model depth were capped to ensure timely execution.
+Each model was trained for a maximum of 10 epochs, which may limit the potential peak performance of deeper networks.
+In addition, the CIFAR-100 dataset presents inherent classification challenges due to its high number of classes and low image resolution, which makes it difficult for shallow networks to learn discriminative features effectively.
+These factors contribute to the moderate accuracy levels seen across all three models.

+---